briansunter/graph/site/src/content/logseq/issue-15.md

 ![ ](/assets/mathml_1711158317502_0.png)

-I was nervous moving out here, and there have been some challenges, but so far everything has been manageable and gone better than expected.
+I was nervous moving out here, and there have been some challenges, but so far, everything has been manageable and gone better than expected.
 Overall, it's been a great year prioritizing my health, working on interesting projects, and exploring an amazing place.